 Are you planning to…

-- move or change the name of your facility?
+- change the name of your facility?

 - change the contact information for your facility?